pegasus2013/react-visual-form-builder/README.md

 # React Visual Form Builder

 A complete react visual form builder that interfaces with a json endpoint to load and save generated forms.
 This project was bootstrapped with [Create React App] and based on [blackjk3/react-form-builder](https://github.com/blackjk3/react-form-builder)

-- React 16
+- update to React 16

 ![](screenshot.png)